Oluwaseyiidris/Data-Visualisation-Empowering-Business-with-Effective-Insights/README.md

   **Data Visualizations and Insights**

 1. **Top 10 Countries by Revenue and Quantity Sold**
-   - **Visualization**: Bar chart showing the top 10 countries by revenue, with quantity sold overlay.
+   - **Visualization**: Stacked Bar chart showing the top 10 countries by revenue, with quantity sold overlay.
    - **Key Insights**:
      - **Netherlands, IRELAND, and Germany** lead in revenue, indicating strong demand and suggesting potential for expansion.
      - **Spain, Japan, and Belgium** have lower revenues within the top 10, which may represent growth opportunities if demand can be stimulated in these regions.